Sacred Heart Cathedral, Townsville: Description

 The Sacred Heart Cathedral is rectangular in plan and is modelled on a Roman basilica design, with a high ceiling above the nave, aisles on either side and an apse which is framed by a timber arch lined with tongue and groove timber.
 The tunnel-vault with truss design ceiling is of tongue and groove board.
 The gable roof is of corrugated iron, and the facade has two turrets and large Gothic windows on either side of the central statue niche.
 The external walls of red face brick have tuck pointed mortar joints and contrasting cement rendered mouldings.
 An unusual feature of the structure is that it faces north-south rather than the traditional east-west direction of most cathedrals.
 The restricted hillside site was probably the reason for the placement of the building.
 The site is accessed from the northeast street frontage, and the altar faces southwest.

 The cathedral is built on a rocky spur of Castle Hill, across from the equally commanding St James Anglican Cathedral, overlooking the central business district of the city.
 The lower slopes of the hill are covered with grass and small shrubs which cling to the rough terrain.
 A rock-faced retaining wall edges the cathedral block and creates a roadway from Stanley Street.
 Grassed areas surround the building together with small shrubs at the base of the main stairs.
-Close to the cathedral is a 1938, two-storeyed brick building which houses the bishop of the Sacred Heart Cathedral and the priest of the cathedral parish.
+Close to the cathedral is a 1938, two-storey brick presbytery that houses the bishop of the Sacred Heart Cathedral and the priest of the cathedral parish.
 This building of red brick and stucco echoes some of the decorative features of the cathedral.